Checking date: 24/05/2025 21:18:57

 Description of contents: programme

 The contents are divided as follows: 1.
 Introduction to performance analysis of communication protocols and networks, as well as simulation tools.
 Review of fundamental probability, the exponential random variable, and Poisson arrival processes.
 2. Markov Chain: discrete-time and continuous-time.
-Use of MC as a modeling tool.
+Use of MC as a modeling tool for communications systems.
 3. Birth and Death process as a particular case of Markov Chain.
 Basic queueing theory.
 4. Introduction to the analysis of networks of queues, advanced systems, and dimensioning and optimization.

 Learning activities and methodology